The process of making food by green plants in the presence of sunlight and chlorophyll is known as photosynthesis.

 1. Green plants make their food themselves.
 Green leaves make food from Carbon dioxide and water in the presence of sunlight and chlorophyll.

-3. Leaves have several tiny pores like structure on its lower surface.
+3. Leaves have several tiny pores on their lower surface.
 These are called stomata through which leaves absorb carbon dioxide from air.
 Water is transported to the leaves through hair like pipelines from the roots.
 These pipelines are present throughout the plant, i.e. from roots to branches and leaves.

 6. This whole process of making food by plants is called photosynthesis.

-7. The reaction takes place in the process of photosynthesis can be written as:
+7. The reaction that takes place in the process of photosynthesis can be written as:

 8. Carbohydrate which is produced in the process of photosynthesis is ultimately converted into starch and stored into leaves.
-From leaves it is transported to the parts of plants.
+From leaves, it is transported to the parts of plants.
 Starch is a type of carbohydrate.
-The oxygen so produced is released into atmosphere through the stomata.
+The oxygen so produced is released into the atmosphere through the stomata.

 Besides leaves, photosynthesis takes place in other green parts of the plant also, such as in green stems.
 Chlorophyll is necessary for photosynthesis; hence photosynthesis takes place only in green plants.

-11. The photosynthesis helps to maintain a balance between oxygen and carbon dioxide in the atmosphere as it absorbs carbon dioxide and release oxygen.
+11. Photosynthesis helps to maintain a balance between oxygen and carbon dioxide in the atmosphere as it absorbs carbon dioxide and release oxygen.

 Sunlight is necessary for photosynthesis.
-Thus sun is the ultimate source of energy for all living organism.
+Thus, the sun is the ultimate source of energy for all living organism.

 Following are necessary for photosynthesis to be taken place: